lmuzinic/advent-of-code-2017/NOTES.md

 There is also a small singleton factory inside `getNode` method - retrieving Disc by name will either get one that was previously created or create new one and return it.

 As I rarely need to write regex, took some time to play with them as well.

+## Day 8
+Few things that helped me.
+Creating a separate method for parsing input lines.
+Having a associative array is much more meaningful than indexed one.
+Second thing was setting registers, so there is no need to worry about them later on.
+Last, but not least, built in `max` function.